Artem1199/otis-server/README.md

 Reference this [Ubuntu Tutorial](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) for more info.

-I"ve bought and domain and I'm occasionally hosting this website at: http://otisdata.xyz/live.php
+I've bought and domain and I'm occasionally hosting this website at: http://otisdata.xyz/live.php